juan131/dockerfile-best-practices/README.md

 # Best Practices writing a Dockerfile

-Use multi-stage builds to separate build and runtime environments
+Use multi-stage builds to separate build and runtime environments!

+Note: check [tiller-proxy](https://github.com/juan131/dockerfile-best-practices/tree/tiller-proxy) example for a better example.

-### Main changes
+## Main changes

-Split the build process on different stages:
+Split the build process into different stages:

 ```diff
 - FROM bitnami/node:10-prod